 \ Spring Residency & Graduation Residency Student are responsible for accommodations.
-IAIA rate is available at Inn at Santa Fe, 5 miles from campus (888) 871-7138.
+IAIA rate is available at Inn a Santa Fe, 5 miles from campus (888) 871-7138.

-\\ No transcript Fee for scholarship applications sent directly from the Registrar's Office for currently enrolled students For questions about tuition and Fees, you may contact the Student Accounts Office at (505) 424-5732 or (800) 804-6422
+\\NotranscriptFeeforscholarshipapplicationssentdirectlyfromtheRegistrar'sOfficeforcurrentlyenrolledstudents For questions about tuition and Fees, you may contact the Student Accounts Office at (505) 424-5732 or (800) 804-6422